CyberExplosion/FIDO-WebAuth-SSO-OSS/README.md

 ```zsh
 yarn https
 ```
-2. Then with another terminal open, navigate to `keycloak-rest/`, use this command:
+2. Then with another terminal open, navigate to `keycloak-rest/`, and use this command:
 ```zsh
 yarn https
 ```

-This will serve the first application using to test Keycloak SSO capabilities.
+This will serve as the first application used to test Keycloak SSO capabilities.
 Navigate to https://localhost:3000/keycloak to see the app.

-Now click on the Sign-In button, you should now be at Keycloak login page.
+Now click on the Sign-In button, and you should now be at the Keycloak login page.
 Use `test` for the username field and `test` for the following password field.
-Afterwards, you should be prompted by Keycloak to register an authenticator to use for future FIDO2 passwordless authentication.
-After finishing register your authenticator, the page should redirect you to another page.
+Afterward, you should be prompted by Keycloak to register an authenticator to use for future FIDO2 passwordless authentication.
+After finishing registering your authenticator, the page should redirect you to another page.

 Now delete all session cookies from your browser and go to https://localhost:3000/keycloak again.
-This time after the username field, you should see an option underneath the password field to "Use another method", after clicking on that, passkey should be an option for the user to sign in.
+This time after the username field, you should see an option underneath the password field to "Use another method", after clicking on that, the passkey should be an option for the user to sign in.

 3. Now navigate to folder `Websites/`, then use the command:
 ```zsh